sleepy-juan/To-gather/hifi.md

 You can see the question that arrived from other users on your right sidebar.

 1. Click the yellow box #8 to answer/ignore the question.

+* Red underline: This is a sentence that could encourage users to answer more.
 --------------------------------------------------------------------------------------------------------
 ![hifi6](./images/hifi6.JPG)
 You can see the text box bottom of the right sidebar.